Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 Grandpa didn’t glorify the past

-My late grandfather, born in 1926, once told me about visiting his uncle, who lived in a turf house in Eyjafjörður when he was six.
-He told me that he started running outside to the daylight every day from the dark and dank turf house (or hut) to get rid of the bugs that covered his body.
-The creepy-crawlies were mainly lice, silverfish, and centipedes.
-When he told me this by his ktchen table, he shook his shoulders as a reflex from this unpleasant memory.
-He had it better then country folk; he grew up with his family in a timber house in Akureyri.
-His family was relatively well off and had left the countryside for Akureyri to seek the opportunities there.
-Like so many others, that town grew from fishing and trade.
+My late grandfather, born in 1926, once told me about when he was sent to his uncle in the countryside to help on his farm when he was about six.
+His uncle had a traditional turf house in Eyjafjörður.
+My grandfather told me that he started every day by running outside from the dark and dank turf house (or hut) to get rid of the bugs that covered his body.
+He creepy crawlies were mainly lice, silverfish, and centipedes.
+When he told me this by his kitchen table, he shook his shoulders as a reflex from this unpleasant memory.
+Mind you, Grandpa was not a man who showed his feelings a lot!
+Grandpa and his family had it better than country folk; he grew up with his family in a timber house in Akureyri.
+Is family was relatively well off and had left the countryside for Akureyri to seek opportunities there.
+Like many others, that town grew from fishing and trade in the early 1900s.

 The darkness of an Icelandic turf hut made candles made from sheep tallow an otherworldly luxury during old-time Icelandic Christmas.
 People mostly used small lamps that burned liver oil from fish, birds, or whales.
 The result was a bad smell, poor lighting, and smoke.
 However, at Christmas, it was customary to give children tallow candles, and it must have been incredible for them to have many brightly burning candles in the dark semi-subterranean turf houses in which people lived through a long winter.

 It is hard to overstate what a luxury a tallow candle was.
-Sheep tallow is highly nutritious and calorie-rich.
-Making it into candles is also hard work, which consumes precious fuel.
+Sheep tallow (or fat) is highly nutritious and calorie-rich.
+Making it into candles is hard work, which consumes precious fuel.
 In modern terms, it is the equivalent of giving your kid a Playstation 5.
-These candles were not placed on Christmas trees until they became a part of celebrating Christmas after the middle of the nineteenth century.
-Initially though, the tradition of Christmas trees was at first only adopted by the wealthy.
+Christmas trees did not appear until the 1800s.

-Feed those little sheep herders proplerly once a year
+Feed those little sheep herders properly once a year

 It was also customary to feed children well during Christmas.
 One of my favorite Icelandic Christmas songs is about precisely that.
 The lyrics are, in my poor translation, something like: